12 Top-Rated Things to Do in Woodstock, NY

 New York City claims considerable bragging rights to its water, and for good reason.
 It's some of the cleanest drinking water in the country and, believe it or not, it comes from the Catskill region just outside Woodstock, New York.

 New York City's water supply system can be traced back to the Ashokan Reservoir, a short drive from Woodstock.
 The reservoir, one of the largest in the country, has more than two miles of paved walkways around it, as well as pristine views of the surrounding mountains.
 While you can't swim in it, it is possible to spot wildlife (keep your eyes peeled for bald eagles).
-Biking and walking around the reservoir is a popular activity among locals and visitors alike.
+Biking and walking around the reservoir is a popular activity among locals and tourists alike.

 One of the most popular attractions near the reservoir is the Ashokan Rail Trail, an 11.5-mile multi-use trail that was recently finished at the end of 2019.
 Not only is the trail used year-round for walking, biking, cross-country skiing, and snowshoeing, it is also peppered with signage that sheds light on the history and culture of the Catskill Mountains and the creation of the reservoir.